SiriShultz/sitelinks/Customer Personality Analysis/README.md

             && Customers[Age] < 100
      )

-# Count Customer
-Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old..

-    Count ID =
-        CALCULATE (
-            COUNT ( Customers[ID] ),
-            Customers[Income] <> BLANK ()
-                && Customers[Income] < 200000
-                && Customers[Age] < 100
-        )
+# Create Data Distribution Measures

 # Count Age
-Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the count of customer in age range by filter only the customers that has income less than $200,000 and less than 100 years old..

     CountAge =
     COUNT(Customers[Age]))

 # Count Income
-Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the count of customer in income range by filter only the customers that has income less than $200,000 and less than 100 years old..

     CountIncome =
     COUNT(Customers[Income]))